cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 * The name of the column to base the range of time on (must be of the TIMESTAMP data type)
 * Units of time expressed as a positive integer (must be greater than zero)
-* The type unit of time expressed as one of the following string values:
+* The type of unit of time expressed as one of the following string values:

 | Unit | Definition |
 |------|------------|